frictionlessdata/frictionless-py/CONTRIBUTING.md

 goodread docs/guides/basic-examples.md # update inline
 ```

-It's possible to run this documentation portal locally but it requires Node.js 12+ installed on your computer:
+It's possible to run this documentation portal locally.
+This requires Node.js 12+ installed on your computer, and can be run with the following code:

 ```bash
 cd portal